Develop Your Toddler's Appetite for Healthy Foods

-The food parenting choices you make for your toddler today will have a big impact on his preferences for years to come.
+The choices you make for your toddler today will have a big impact on his preferences for years to come.
 Babies develop some food preferences as early as in the womb and, just like adults, there’ll be foods he’ll love and some he’ll have to see a few times before warming up to.
 It will take some patience on your part because sometimes toddlers need to see a new food 10 to 15 times before trying it.

 The key: Offer a variety of healthy options, and delay introducing junk food and sweets until he’s older.
 By holding off on certain foods now and exposing him to healthy foods over and over again, you’ll help your toddler develop a taste for healthier foods.